 Overlays are great for many concrete surfaces, including:

 Acid-Water Based Stains do more than just add color(s).
 Stains do not produce a solid paint like colored coating.
 Stains permeate into the concrete surface to create a rich, deep, and very translucent hues.
 All stains react chemically with the calcium hydroxide in the concrete, new or existing.
 Stains are much more marbling and translucent then dyes.
-Acid based stains leave a residue which have to be cleaned up after the application.
-A limited number of colors to choose from with acid based stains.
+Acid based stains leave a residue which must be cleaned up after the application.
+A limited number of colors to choose from with acid-based stains.
 Recently on the market, Water Based Stains, which are much easier to apply and no residue.
-With the water based stains there are many more options for color choices.
+With the water-based stains there are many more options for color choices.
 If the concrete is exterior and has been worn away, then a thin concrete overlay can be applied to achieve a great hardscape surface.

 Dyes are very easy to use but you need a seasoned applicator because dyes penetrate extremely fast into the concrete surface, thus leaving no room for error.
 Numerous choices in colors.
 Dyes are nonreactive in penetrating concrete, unlike stains.
 Dyes leave less residue on the surface.
 The small dye particles fill the pores of the concrete and are very hard to remove, making dyes as permanent as stains.
 Dyes are more uniform in color then stains.
 Dyes are not UV stable, so interior use only.